 Q. Who completes the User Summary?

 A. Generally, you or your adviser can use the information provided in the other templates to create User Summaries.
-Asset managers may be asked to assist in completing the User Summary on behalf of a client in some cases.

 Q. How long will it take my asset manager to complete the template once requested?